uhm-coe/kapa/README.md

 ### Getting Started with KAPA App

-  1. Create a new Ruby on Rails Application.
+  1. Install Rails 4.2.x and create a new Ruby on Rails Application.
   ```
   gem install rails -v 4.2.5 --no-rdoc --no-ri
-  rails new your_app -d mysql --skip
+  rails new your_app -d mysql
   ```

-  12. Add following lines to your ```Gemfile```
+  2. Add the following line to your ```Gemfile```
   ```
   gem 'kapa', :github => "uhm-coe/kapa"
   ```